Reasons Why You Should Never Declaw Your Cat

 Following the surgery, the cat will experience pain for several days and often exhibit elevated blood pressure, an increased pulse rate, fever, and limping as evidence that pain exists.
-Complications such as bleeding, swelling and infection may also occur.
+Complications such as bleeding, swelling, and infection may also occur.

 The cat goes will have trouble walking for a few days, and the caregiver must use a special litter made out of recycled newspaper to avoid infection.
-The surgery is considered to be moderately to severely painful.
+The surgery is considered to be moderate to severely painful.
 One vet described:

 “cats bouncing off the walls of the recovery cage because of excruciating pain.
 Cats that are more stoic huddle in the corner of the recovery cage, immobilized in a state of helplessness, presumably by the overwhelming pain” (Dodman).

 There is also speculation that behavioral problems may arise in cats that undergo declaw surgery such as biting and personality changes.
 Because the cat no longer has its claws for protection, he or she may overcompensate for the loss by biting.
 The cat may also become withdrawn or stressed due to the loss of its claws.
 The stress could be caused by many things including the inability to simply jump onto an object, like a chair or couch or bed, and hold on with its claws.
 Even the joy of playing will be altered because the cat will no longer be able to grasp string or other toys with its claws.